Geometric Model Selection for Latent Space Network Models: Hypothesis Testing via Multidimensional Scaling and Resampling Techniques: Bootstrapped networks for MDS

-In the case of the latent space model, we adopt this bootstrapping method of the Davidson-MacKinnon $J$ test.
-Similar to the Davidson-MacKinnon $J$-test, we are comparing two models: GLPM and hyperbolic geometry model.
-The hypotheses are: \begin{description} \item $H_0$: The hyperbolic model does not provide additional explanatory power beyond the euclidean model. \item $H_1$: The hyperbolic model provides additional explanatory power. \end{description} We first found the stress difference between classical MDS and hydra.
-Then, just as they estimate parameter to generate bootstrap data, by using the distribution of distance between nodes given geodesic distance, we could generate bootstrap networks according to GLPM.
-Then, calculate stress differences for these bootstrap networks and find the p-value.
-This method is described in the following:
+We first find the stress difference between classical and hyperbolic MDS.
+Then, just as they estimate model parameters to generate bootstrap data, we use the conditional distribution of the latent distance between nodes given geodesic distance under the GLPM to generate bootstrap networks under this model.
+Then, we calculate stress differences for these bootstrap networks and find the p-value.
+This method is described in Algorithm \ref{alg:bootstrap}.